-The Ecotourism Certification Standards series continue with Costa Rica’s Certification for Sustainable Tourism.
+The Ecotourism Certification Standards series continue with a description of Costa Rica sustainable certification for tourism.
 In North America, the term ecotourism has become synonymous with the country of Costa Rica.
 Its lush natural environment coupled with an incredible diversity of wildlife makes it a favorite destination for vacation adventure, enrichment and relaxation.
 The Certification for Sustainable Tourism (CST) program was developed by the Costa Rican Tourism Board (ICT) and is regulated by the Costa Rican National Accreditation Commission.
 It was designed to differentiate tourism companies based on the “degree to which they comply with a sustainable model of natural, cultural, and social resource management.”

 The voluntary program is open to all hotels, lodges, cabins, travel agencies and tour operators regardless of their size.
 The CST “level” refers to a scale of 5 levels, which are signified by green leaves.
 The number of green leaves refers to the level of sustainable tourism achievement by, for our purposes, the ecotour operator company based on established conditions for the following four areas of evaluation: